pschatzmann/TinyFTPClient/README.md

 more data than you can store on your local Arduino device for your local processing logic .

-If your device is connected to the Internet this library is coming to your rescue: The FTP protocol is one of oldest communication protocols: It is easy to implement and therefor rather efficient and you can find plenty of free server implementations on all platforms.
+If your device is connected to the Internet this library is coming to your rescue: The FTP protocol is one of oldest communication protocols: It is easy to implement and therefore rather efficient and you can find plenty of free server implementations on all platforms.

-This is a simple but powerful FTP client library for Arduino provides a Stream based API for the remote Files.
+This is a simple but powerful FTP client library for Arduino provides a Stream based API for the remote files.

 We support